Aleksander-Gomez/Portfolio/README.md

 ### Metropolitan State University of Denver || May 2024
 #### B.S.
 Computer Science &amp; Minor in Mathematics
 * Cumulative GPA: 3.59/4.0
-* Community College of Aurora, Concurrent Enrollment; GPA: 4.0/4.0 || May 2021
+* Community College of Aurora, Concurrent Enrollment, GPA: 4.0/4.0 || May 2021

 ## PROJECTS
 -----------------------------------------------------------------------------------------------